 Google Adsense Alternatives

-Although Google Adsense is a great place to start for new bloggers, there are some great alternatives that can boost your ad revenue and make you more money with no additional work.
-So if you've been looking for a better AdSense alternative, you should consider these options.
+It's easy to recommend Google Adsense because it's so easy to use.
+However, there are some great alternatives that can boost your ad revenue and make you more money with no additional work.

 It basically continually split tests the ads on your site, and the AI learns from this and uses the data to choose the ads that get the best response from your audience.
 Over time this results in a higher EPMV as your ad optimization increases.